 Well, I'm offended by someone on national television saying one thing and saying something different in their book.
 It's wrong to imply that prostitutes have no control over what their customers do to them.
 I'm offended by someone using false statistics where women's welfare is concerned.
 I'm offended by religious bigots who hide the evidence when it doesn't suit them.
 I'm offended when they abuse the good will of drug addicts who participate in surveys to promote laws which harm them further.

-That's not the only statistic that she has falsified.
+That's not the only false statistic that she has stated.
 She went on national radio and said that 127 prostitutes had been murdered in the Netherlands since legalisation.
 As far as I can tell this statistic came from Jim Wells the Northern Ireland politician.
 He is an evangelical Christian, a creationist.
 He has got into trouble with his views on abortion and homosexuality.
 He used this statistic to help get the Nordic model passed in the Northern Ireland Assembly.

 So how is this law going in Northern Ireland?
 According to the report the amount of prostitution has increased.
 That seems surprising but what people like Rachel Moran, Jim Wells and Ruhama don't tell you is that the proportion of men in Sweden who were active sex buyers increased from 1.3% to 1.8% after the Nordic model was introduced there.
 Think about the prohibition of alcohol in America a hundred years ago, totally counterproductive.